 Activity on the Snyder fire dwindled on Wednesday as crews gained containment around the wildfire’s perimeter.

-As of Wednesday evening, the had consumed 30,193 acres with 49% containment, according to the Rocky Mountain Complex Incident Management Team in charge.
-That’s roughly 47 square miles.
+As of Thursday evening, the had consumed 30,193 acres with 65% containment, up from 49% containment on Wednesday, according to the Rocky Mountain Complex Incident Management Team in charge.
+That’s roughly 47 square miles and nearly the size of , which operates on 34,000 acres.

 Containment doesn’t mean the fire is fully extinguished, but that crews have managed to secure a control line around a section of the fire’s perimeter.
 If firefighters construct a fire line around the fire’s entire perimeter, the blaze is considered 100% contained.
 Crews then remain in the area to extinguish hot spots and ensure the containment holds.